10 Powerful Ways to Master Self-Discipline

-If you want to eat healthier, toss the junk food in the trash.
-If you want to improve your productivity at work, turn off social media notifications and silence your cell phone.
+If you want to eat healthier, don't buy junk food.
+If you want to improve your productivity at work, turn off notifications and silence your cell phone.
 The fewer distractions you have, the more focused you will be on accomplishing your goals.
 Set yourself up for success by ditching bad influences.

 3. Set clear goals and have an execution plan.

 If you hope to achieve self-discipline, you must have a clear vision of what you hope to accomplish.
 You must also have an understanding of what success means to you.
 After all, if you don’t know where you are going, it’s easy to lose your way or get sidetracked.

 A clear plan outlines each step you must take in order to reach your goals.
 Figure out who you are and what you are about.
 Create a mantra to keep yourself focused.
 Successful people use this technique to stay on track and establish a clear finish line.

 4. Build your self-discipline.

 We aren’t born with self-discipline -- it’s a learned behavior.
 And just like any other skill you want to master, it requires daily practice and repetition.
 Just like going to the gym, willpower and self-discipline take a lot of work.
 The effort and focus that self-discipline requires can be draining.

 As time passes, it can become more and more difficult to keep your willpower in check.
 The bigger the temptation or decision, the more challenging it can feel to tackle other tasks that also require self-control.
 So work on building your self-discipline through daily diligence.